Sarbassova-Alika/STEP-Academy/README.md

-# STEP-Academy-C-
+# STEP-Academy
 First Home Work

-Trying to make some Commit changes
+Trying to make some Changes